How to Play Nassau Golf Game: Official Guide

 Tips and Strategies for Nassau

-When to play aggressive
+When to play aggressively

-• Play aggressively when a segment is at risk of being decided within the next 1–3 holes.
-In match play, a single hole has high leverage; strategic aggression (driver, going for par-5s in two, taking on tucked pins) is most justified when the downside affects only one hole but the upside flips the segment’s momentum.
+• Play aggressively when a segment is at risk of being decided within the next 1โ€“3 holes.
+In match play, a single hole has high leverage; strategic aggression (driver, going for par-5s in two, taking on tucked pins) is most justified when the downside affects only one hole but the upside flips the segmentโ€™s momentum.

 • Consider controlled aggression when trailing and presses are permitted, but only if the group has clearly defined press conditions.
 A press can increase volatility; pairing a press with reckless decisions often multiplies losses rather than creating a realistic recovery.

-When to play safe
+When to play it safe

 • When leading a segment, prioritize high-percentage shots that protect against doubles (center-green targets, conservative lines off the tee, and avoiding short-side misses).
-In best-ball team Nassau, “safe” play is especially valuable when a partner is in position to make a low score; the correct role is often to secure a net par while the partner attacks.
+In best-ball team Nassau, โ€œsafeโ€ play is especially valuable when a partner is in position to make a low score; the correct role is often to secure a net par while the partner attacks.

 Common mistakes

-• Failing to define tie rules and press rules before teeing off.
-Disputes usually start here.
+• Failing to define tie rules and press rules before teeing off โ€” along with standard on-course etiquette โ€” is where disputes usually start.

 • Applying handicaps inconsistently (especially in team play).